Enhancing optical lattice clock coherence times with erasure conversion: Introduction

 State-of-the-art optical lattice clock comparisons have reached measurement precision at the $10^{-20}$ level~\cite{bothwell_resolving_2022,zheng_differential_2022} and absolute clock accuracy at or below the $10^{-18}$ level~\cite{SingleIon_-18_2016,mcgrew_atomic_2018,bothwell_jila_2019,Brewer_IonClock_2019,aeppli_clock_2024}.
 This enables a range of novel emerging applications, such as relativistic geodesy, searches for ultralight dark matter, and gravitational wave detection~\cite{ chou_optical_2010,takano_geopotential_2016,takamoto_test_2020,zheng_redshift_2023,derevianko_hunting_2014,kennedy_dark_2020,kolkowitz_gravitational_2016,safronova_search_2018,ludlow_optical_2015}.
 Central to these applications are low clock comparison instabilities and interrogation times that fully exploit the long lifetimes of the clock states.

 While the performance of an optical lattice clock as an absolute time-keeper or frequency reference is limited by the coherence of the optical local oscillator~\cite{Oelker_ClockStability_2019, ludlow_optical_2015}, synchronous differential comparisons between clocks sharing the same laser light can achieve coherence times exceeding the atom-laser coherence and can extend the coherent clock interrogation time by orders of magnitude.
 Recent demonstrations with neutral Sr atoms include differential comparisons between spatially separated atom ensembles in a one-dimensional (1D) optical lattice ~\cite{zheng_differential_2022}, and subregions of an extended atom ensemble in a cavity-enhanced 1D optical lattice clock~\cite{bothwell_resolving_2022}.
-However, the demonstrated atomic coherence times have not yet reached the expected excited clock state lifetime in $^{87}$Sr, which is predicted to be on the order of $120-160~$s~\cite{Dorscher_pra_2018,ross_prl_2019,Thompson_prr_2021,Lu2024,Jack_lifetime_2025}, with Raman scattering induced by trapping light as the primary limiting factor~\cite{zheng_differential_2022,Dorscher_pra_2018,ross_prl_2019,Jack_lifetime_2025}.
+However, the demonstrated atomic coherence times have not yet reached the expected excited clock state lifetime in $^{87}$Sr, which is believed to be on the order of $120-160~$s~\cite{ross_prl_2019,Thompson_prr_2021,Lu2024,Jack_lifetime_2025}, with one measurement even reporting a lifetime of 330(140)s \cite{ross_prl_2019,Thompson_prr_2021,Lu2024,Jack_lifetime_2025,Dorscher_pra_2018}, with Raman scattering induced by trapping light as the primary limiting factor~\cite{zheng_differential_2022,Dorscher_pra_2018,ross_prl_2019,Jack_lifetime_2025}.

 Standard measurement protocols employed in optical lattice clocks do not distinguish between coherent atoms and those affected by errors such as Raman scattering.
 Here we show that the decoherence caused by Raman scattering and radiative decay in optical lattice clocks can be partially mitigated by identifying and removing atoms that have scattered photons or radiatively decayed, significantly extending the achievable coherent interrogation times.
 This concept is inspired by erasure conversion in quantum error detection~\cite{Wu_NC_2022,Ma_Nature_2023,Endres_Nature_2023,Levine_PRX_2024}, and a related strategy was recently theoretically proposed to mitigate errors and enhance the performance of optical clocks and quantum sensors~\cite{Pradeep_PRL_2024}.